mokyen/okyensourcesoftware/dmi.md

 I realize that 'entity layer' is a term in *Clean Architecture* and 'entity' is a type of object in *Domain Driven Design*.
 It's still the best term I've found to date.

-In this blog, I am mostly talking about entities as classes, structs, and free functions.
+In this blog, I am mostly using the term entities to refer to classes, structs, and free functions.

 ## The Challenge with SRP and OCP